MBB-team/VBA-toolbox/_wiki/VBA-MFX.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+Setting the [priors](https://en.wikipedia.org/wiki/Prior_probability) is the most delicate aspect of Bayesian inference.
+Although only flat priors are valid from a frequentist perspective, they are in fact largely suboptimal, when compared to *almost any* form of informative prior.
+The reason lies in the so-called "[bias-variance trade-off](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff)" of statistical estimation: the systematic bias that may be induced by informative priors is overcompensated by the efficiency of regularized parameter estimates.
+In brief, if one really cares about the expected estimation error, then one should not aim for unbiasedness...

-[Empirical Bayes methods](https://en.wikipedia.org/wiki/Empirical_Bayes_method) are procedures for statistical inference in which the prior distribution is estimated from the data.
-This approach stands in contrast to standard Bayesian methods, for which the prior distribution is fixed before any data are observed.
-In VBA, the empirical Bayes approach is a fully Bayesian treatment of a [hierarchical model](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling) wherein the parameters at the highest level of the hierarchy are [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics) of the group, which are unknown but eventually constrain the likely range of subject-level parameters.
+But acknowledging the benefit of priors does not solve the issue of setting them, in the commonplace situation where one does not have much solid ground to lay on.
+This is where so-called [empirical Bayes methods](https://en.wikipedia.org/wiki/Empirical_Bayes_method) may be useful.
+In brief, these are procedures for statistical inference in which the prior distribution is estimated from the data.
+This approach stands in contrast to standard Bayesian methods, where the prior distribution is fixed before any data are observed.
+In VBA, the empirical Bayes approach always relies upon a fully Bayesian treatment of a [hierarchical model](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling), of which there are two sorts.
+These are covered in the following sections.

+# Empirical Bayes for group studies: mixed-effect modelling

-In other terms, VBA's empirical Bayes approach is formally identical to [mixed-effect](https://en.wikipedia.org/wiki/Mixed_model) modelling (MFX), whereby the priors on parameters are hierarchically defined, such that subject-level parameters are assumed to be [sampled](https://en.wikipedia.org/wiki/Sample_(statistics)) from a Gaussian density whose mean and variance are unknown but match the moments of the group distribution.
+Let us assume that you (i) are conducting a group study, and (ii) have developped some generative model of within-subject data.
+VBA enables you to perform [mixed-effect](https://en.wikipedia.org/wiki/Mixed_model) modelling (MFX), whereby the priors on parameters are hierarchically defined, such that subject-level parameters are assumed to be [sampled](https://en.wikipedia.org/wiki/Sample_(statistics)) from a Gaussian density whose mean and variance are unknown but match the moments of the group distribution.
+Here, parameters at the highest level of the hierarchical model are [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics) of the group, which eventually constrain the likely range of subject-level parameters.

 The pseudo-code of VBA's ensuing hierarchical inversion is given below: